bwann/pki-tools/README.md

 Preface
 -------
-A couple of local conventions:
+A couple of local conventions.
+These are easy enough to change to fit your needs, just so you know what to look for and expect.

 * I keep my tools and cert store in `/opt/pki/tls`, away from the system/package managed directories to avoid clobbering them with Chef